louismitc/fern_portfolio/projects/cl-video.md

   - video editing
   - social media
   - production
+order: 4
 ---

 ### Task
 I was tasked on a few occasions to create video content for Climate Live across social platforms.

 ### April Fools Day 2021
 With Climate Live holding events in April, we needed to boost our engagement and draw more attention to the Climate Live brand.
 A key idea I presented was to create something funny for April Fools Day.
 At the time, Climate Live’s social media ran at a tight schedule, so I was only given 2 days to concept, write and edit something together, which is generally a bit tight for something more complex - so my original pitch was pushing it.
 I did it anyway though.